 hello finished running, the container stopped.
 Consequently, when you look at active processes, the column headers will appear, but the

 hello-world container won’t be listed because it’s not running.

 - docker ps

 OutputCONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-We can see the container information, which we'll need in the next step, by using the
+You can see the container information, which you’ll need in the next step, by using the

 -a flag which shows all containers, not just the active ones: